People can donate blood for the State convalescent plasma program by registering online here.

-The primary indicators of COVID-19 are shortness of breath, fever, cough, history of travel to a highly affected area, or direct exposure to someone who has been diagnosed.
-Secondary symptoms of COVID-19, like fever, fatigue, body aches, cough, and worsening symptoms, could be the flu.
+The primary indicators of COVID-19 are fever, shortness of breath, cough, history of travel to a highly affected area, or direct exposure to someone who has been diagnosed.
+Secondary symptoms of COVID-19, like fatigue, body aches, cough, and worsening symptoms, could be the flu.

-Ulster County has launched a mobile testing site!
+Ulster County has launched three mobile testing sites for diagnostic testing!
 Find info on that here.

 However, there’s not capacity to administer a COVID-19 test to everyone who thinks they need it, and it is not always necessary to test for COVID-19.
 Ask your primary care provider if you need and meet the criteria for a test.